mikeroyal/macOS-iOS-iPadOS-Guide/README.md

 [Three.js](https://threejs.org) is a cross-browser JavaScript library and application programming interface used to create and display animated 3D computer graphics in a web browser using WebGL.

 [Superpowers](http://superpowers-html5.com/) is a downloadable HTML5 app for real-time collaborative projects .
 You can use it solo like a regular offline game maker, or setup a password and let friends join in on your project through their Web browser.

+[Vivox](https://www.vivox.com/) is a voice & text chat platform that's trusted by the world's biggest gaming brands and titles such as Fortnite, PUBG, League of Legends, and Rainbow Six Siege.

+[HGIG](https://www.hgig.org/) is a volunteer group of companies from the game and TV display industries that meet to specify and make available for the public guidelines to improve consumer gaming experiences in HDR.

+[GameBlocks](https://www.gameblocks.com/) is a Server Side Anti-Cheat & Middleware software.

 ## Augmented Reality (AR) & Virtual Reality (VR)